 - 1. An undergraduate degree with a GPA of 2.75 or higher -OR- an advanced degree with a minimum GPA of 3.25. - 2.
 Completion of graduate application including a written statement of learning goals. - 3.
 Two letters of recommendation. - 4.
-Submission of GRE scores. - GRE: Verbal and Quantitative scores must be equal to or greater than 144. - 5.
 Interview with program faculty.